KateWang2004/Descent-SVD-method/README.md

 ## Code structure

-`Des-SVD` is the executive file for our descent-based Singular Value Decomposition (SVD) method, which is designed to efficiently compute the singular value decomposition of large matrices using optimization techniques on Riemannian manifolds.
-This method focuses on improving the speed and robustness of SVD computations, especially for high-dimensional data, through iterative descent-based optimization techniques.
+`Des-SVD` is the folder for our descent-based Singular Value Decomposition (SVD) method, which is designed to efficiently compute the singular value decomposition of large matrices using optimization techniques.
+This method is available for parallization and random sampling, through iterative descent-based optimization techniques.

 `jacobi_svd.py `implements the classic randomized SVD algorithm.
 The randomized approach utilizes a combination of random projections and orthogonalization to compute a low-rank approximation of the singular vectors, providing a fast, probabilistic alternative to traditional SVD.